mah-dvlpr/portfolio_web/README.md

 # Flutter Based Web Page Presenting My Software Portfolio
 This repo is meant to present, and be part of, my software portfolio.

+# How to run with Flutter directly
+flutter run --release -d chrome

 # How to build and use with any server
 run:
 ```